ngimb64/Backup-Buddy/README.md

 - Open up shell such as command prompt or terminal
 - Enter directory containing program and execute in shell
 - Enter the absolute path of the source & destination directories to copy/update data either in a single directory or recursively
-- OR if you would like to exit hit Ctrl + C (KeyboardInterrupt)
+- OR if you would like to exit hit Ctrl + C